 ABSTRACT SUBMISSION GUIDELINES FOR THE SPINE SOCIETY OF AUSTRALIA ANNUAL SCIENTIFIC MEETING

-Abstracts submissions for the Spine Society of Australia 30th Annual Scientific Meeting opened on Tuesday, 16 October 2018 and will close Tuesday, 8 January 2019.
+Abstracts submissions for the Spine Society of Australia 30th Annual Scientific Meeting opened on Tuesday, 16 October 2018 and closed on Tuesday, 8 January 2019.

 Submitted abstracts must represent original work that has not been previously published.
 The Spine Society of Australia expect that the author will present the material and scientific data appearing in the submitted abstract, upon acceptance by the Scientific Committee.
 The data must not be modified or updated for the presentation without the prior written approval of the Scientific Secretary.